jonasiwnl/minimal-test-server/README.md

-## This is a simple test server for testing proxies & stuff.
+## A collection of simple test servers for testing proxies & stuff.